-The very popular mixer tap allows you to have beautiful filtered water on tap, without having an extra tap on your sink!
-It has a mixer handle on top for you mains fed hot and cold water, in addition to a dial for filtered water which is fed through a seperate line into the tap so that it is not contaminated with unfiltered tap water.
+The very popular mixer tap allows you to have beautifully filtered water on tap, without having an extra tap on your sink!
+It has a mixer handle on top for you mains fed hot and cold water, in addition to a dial for filtered water which is fed through a separate line into the tap so that it is not contaminated with unfiltered tap water.

 The milky appearance the water can have after the carbon has cleared is millions of tiny air bubbles which fill the tiny gaps that trap the chemicals.
 When water is first introduced into the filter, it forces these tiny air bubbles out.
 This is an important process as the water needs to touch the carbon to be effectively filtered, so all this air must be removed.
 Running the tap for approximately 3 minutes should clear these bubbles.

-After 12 months, the food grade glue that holds the filters together will also start to lose its bonding ability.
+After 12 months, the food-grade glue that holds the filters together will also start to lose its binding ability.
 Don’t believe companies that tell you that our glue breaks down in the water and contaminates it.
 This is a lie that we take very seriously.
-We use a food grade glue so we don’t put chemicals back into your filtered water!
+We use food-grade glue so we don’t put chemicals back into your filtered water!
 It simply starts to become less ‘sticky’ meaning that with the pressure of the water the end caps can come loose.
 Water will take the path of least resistance so shoot through these holes and straight into your cup, without being filtered!

-Often, the filters wont appear ‘dirty’.
-The carbon filter is black- so you wont see anything there, but the sediment filter is white.
+Often, the filters won't appear ‘dirty’.
+The carbon filter is black- so you won't see anything there, but the sediment filter is white.
 Sometimes, if your pipes are particularly old and rusty, or if you have had a lot of construction or road works in your area there may be visible dirt or rust on the sediment filter.
-Generally though, the smaller organic compounds aren’t visible and chlorine in the water acts a bleach and removes any colour from the filters.
+Generally, though, the smaller organic compounds aren’t visible and chlorine in the water acts as a bleach and removes any color from the filters.

 What about buying filters from the local hardware store?
-The honest truth here is that they wont work in our unit.
-We have designed our double ‘o’ ring seal screw-in endcaps for our filters for a reason.
+The truth here is that they won't work in our unit.
+We have designed our double ‘o’ ring seal screw-in end caps for our filters for a reason.
 It works better!
 We want to ensure that you have the best quality drinking water and the best quality filters!
 So what about the filters from the hardware store?
-Why wont they work?
+Why won't they work?
 The design of our unit is to eliminate any possibility of water being able to squeeze past the filters without running through them.
-If you put a set of open ended filters designed for lesser quality units into our unit this is exactly what will be happening!
+If you put a set of open-ended filters designed for lesser quality units into our unit this is exactly what will be happening!